-Its been almost two years since Nikon jumped into the Mirrorless Camera foray, the Z7 followed quickly by the Z6 both cameras received mixed reception due to the initial focusing performance and of course the one card slot debacle.
+Nikon Z5 Review: It's been almost two years since Nikon jumped into the Mirrorless Camera foray, the Z7 followed quickly by the Z6 both cameras received mixed reception due to the initial focusing performance and of course the one card slot debacle.
+Two years have passed with firmware updates that have mostly addressed the complaints, plus Nikon's excellent release of the S line of lenses for the Nikon Z - The future is very bright indeed.

 What is a Nikon Z5?
 It is your entry point to Nikon’s full-frame mirrorless lineup, the Nikon Z 5 offers a lot of power and capabilities at an attractive price, empowering you to begin your journey with the confidence to learn and grow as a creator.